 My main beef with the whole thing is that it doesn't take full advantage of all its good ideas.
 For example, there's way too much cheesy plot.
 Not cheesy-funny, but cheesy in a weak attempt to be dramatic or emotional.
 Had the characters been at all likable (which they aren't--not annoying, just bland), or at least established enough that I cared even slightly about them, I might have been able to stomach the "drama," but it fell somewhere between boring and annoying.

 The fact that I didn't feel anything for the characters was hardly a surprise, considering that it's based on a manga series with a lot more to it.
-Still, so what if I'm supposed to know these characters already--I don't.
+Hardly a surprise, but also not an excuse--if you're going to make an anime adaptation, do it right.
 From that non-fan standpoint, making the lame drama palatable would've taken way too much work, so the whole thing would've been significantly better (or at least more fun) if it'd just forsaken the attempt at drama entirely in lieu of humor.